cryptobabies/CryptoBabies/README.md

 CryptoBabies pays homeage to the SyncNetwork - https://syncbond.com/ We are a modifed clone on CBONDS audited contracts.

-Instead of Bonds, We make BABIES!
+Instead of Liquidity Bonds, We make Babies!